NeckerFree/Leaderboard/README.md

 - Clone the repo with the command: `git clone (copied link)`; like so: `git clone https://github.com/NeckerFree/Leaderboard`
 - On the terminal, navigate into the directory like so: `cd Leaderboard`

+### Install
+- in visual studio code build with the command `npm run build`
+- and run the distribution with the command `npm start`
 ## Authors

 👤 **Elio Cortés**